Dragon1 Standard: Architecture

 Architecture as Concept

 This page describes the vision of the concept of architecture as part of the Dragon1 way of thinking.
-On this page, we show how one can describe the Building Architecture of the Colosseum using this way of thinking.
+This page shows how one can describe the Building Architecture of the Colosseum using this way of thinking.

 Building Architecture and Enterprise Architecture are both about concept design and implementation, social activity systems, and physical structures.
 Dragon1 defines architecture fundamentally, resulting in a foundation that makes both sciences founded upon the same.

-For years, we have studied building architecture and applied its foundations to enterprise architecture.
-To be more specific, onto the structure of an enterprise.
+We have studied building architecture for years and applied its foundations to enterprise architecture.
+To be more specific, let us look at the structure of an enterprise.

 On this page, you get a high-level introduction to the Dragon1 Way of Thinking on architecture and enterprise architecture.